cliserkad/ecommerce_prototype/submittable/project_plan.md

 ## Tracking and Control Mechanisms

-We are using GitHub to commit changes to our documentation.
+We are using Git hosted on GitHub to commit changes to our documentation.
-Technologies used include Git hosted on GitHub, Discord, and Google Drive.
+Our real time communication will be done on Discord.
+Real time editing will be done on Google Docs.
 <!-- If you're reviewing this, add a comment to this line on GitHub -->